Thyroid RFA Patient Animation Video

-Dr. Richard Guttler, Medical Director of the Thyroid Center of Santa Monica in California, explains step by step how an ultrasound guided radio frequency ablation (RFA) of a benign thyroid nodule is performed safely as an outpatient procedure in his private medical clinic.
+Dr. Richard Guttler, Medical Director of the Thyroid Center of Santa Monica in California, explains step by step using how an ultrasound guided radio frequency ablation (RFA) of a benign thyroid nodule is performed safely as an outpatient procedure in his private medical clinic.

 What is Radiofrequency (RF) Ablation?